 Toyota Tundra is best described by these adjectives: big, tough, and reliable.
 It is known as the first full-size pickup truck that is built in North America.
 And Toyota knew they could never conquer the US if they did not offer a full-size truck.
-In this blog, we are reviewing the transmission problems of the last two generations of Tundra.
+In this article, we are reviewing the transmission problems of the last two generations of Tundra.
 Here is a summary of our findings:

-The 3rd-generation Tundra doesn’t have any current problems, the most common transmission problems on the 2nd-generation Tundra are various fluid leaks, shift solenoid failures, and valve body wear.
+The 3rd-generation Tundra doesn’t have any current problems, the most common transmission problems on the 2nd-generation Tundra are various fluid leaks, shift solenoid failures and valve body wear.
 Most of the issues are related to high-mileage vehicles.

 We gathered this information by reviewing Toyota’s technical service bulletins, potential transmission-related recalls, owners’ forums, and NHTSA’s owners’ complaints.
 We have also outlined all the transmissions used since 2006.
 If you are interested in more than just a quick summary, keep reading!

 If you want to have a complete overview of all the problems that have plagued the Tundra in the past two decades, read the article we just linked.

 Now, let’s see some common transmission problems that owners and Toyota have reported in the third and the second generation Tundra.